mailez-hq/mailez/README.md

 mechanics and operations runbook.

-The dev tier expects the backend on the host at `:8080` (build the images once with `cd backend && go run ./cmd/build-images`; details in [`docs/dev-setup.md`](docs/dev-setup.md)).
+The dev tier expects the backend on the host at `:8080` (build the images once with `docker buildx bake` from the repo root; details in [`docs/dev-setup.md`](docs/dev-setup.md)).
 Both production editions are fully containerized and publish: